 Most parks in Paris have small playgrounds, sand pits or jungle gyms for children.
 The Jardin du Luxembourg (M° St-Michel or RER Luxembourg, 6th) has one of the largest children’s playgrounds in the center of Paris , resembling a giant version of the McDonald’s plastic playgrounds (small entry fee).
 There are also marionettes and toy sailboats to push around in the large duck pond.

-The Jardin des Plantes (M° Jussieu, 5th) has a small playground and one of the oldest zoos in the world (the ménagerie) with a petting farm.
-If all the animals are hiding from sight, take the kids to the fascinating Grande Galerie de l’Evolution (open 10am-6pm, closed Tuesday; tickets €10, free for students under 26, Tel 01 40 79 30 00), where they can ogle all sorts of life-sized (and spookily alive-looking) animals from giraffes and elephants to wolves and penguins, as well as giant dinosaur fossils and extinct species.
+The Jardin des Plantes (M° Jussieu, 5th) has a small playground and even a merry-go-round of extinct animals.
+Skip the sad zoo and take the kids to the fascinating Grande Galerie de l’Evolution (open 10am-6pm, closed Tuesday; tickets €10, free for students under 26, Tel 01 40 79 30 00), where they can ogle all sorts of life-sized (and spookily alive-looking) animals from giraffes and elephants to wolves and penguins, as well as giant dinosaur fossils and extinct species.

 The very modern Parc André Citroën (M° Javel, 15th) has a kid-friendly lawn (no dogs allowed), lots of jungle-like corners to explore, and smoothly-paved paths for moms with strollers.
 The enormous hot-air balloon (open daily from 9am until 30-minutes before park closing time; €15 for adults, €8 for kids 3-17, Tel 01 44 26 20 00) tethered firmly at the park gives panoramic views of Paris for up to 20 passengers at a time, with no danger of floating off.
 When the weather heats up, the park guards pretend they don’t notice the children running through the playful water jets that spring up from the pavement next the greenhouses (even though a big red sign says to keep out).